blakeNaccarato/c-therm-tci/docs/pdf.md

 ## Search for tests

+You can search for test results using the "Open Test" dialog.
+Note that the `*` character functions as a wildcard when searching as in {numref}`28-wildcard-search`.

 ```{figure} _static/tutorial/28-wildcard-search.png
 :name: 28-wildcard-search
 :alt: Screenshot of the "Manage Test Methods" dialog with red box indicating an "*" wildcard search example